difffuse/procedural-interiors-documentation/docs/how-to-use/structure/space.md

 ![Generated Structure](/assets/images/spaces6.png)

-After creating the main floor plan, you can edit the wall corners and edges, then proceed to add interior walls from the Layout tab.
+After creating the main floor plan, you can edit the wall corners and edges using the Reposition Walls at Level button.

 ![Editing Structure](/assets/images/spaces7.png)

+You can then proceed to add interior walls from the Layout tab.